ibrahimdweikat2/task-cystack-client/README.md

 In the project directory, you can run:

 The First Things Is:
+  create a .env file and copy all things inside .env.dev to .env

+##then:

 ### `npm install`

 run this command to install all pakages